Special Educational Needs Information Report

-At different times in their school life a child or young person may have a special educational need and disability (often referred to as SEND).
+At different times in their school life, a child or young person may have a special educational need and disability (often referred to as SEND).
 SEND describes the needs of children or young people who have a disability or greater difficulty in learning than the majority of others the same age.
 This calls for special educational provision to be made for him/her.

-SEND can cover a broad range of needs which includes speech, language and communication needs, behavioural, emotional and social difficulties, specific learning difficulties, moderate learning difficulties, profound and multiple learning difficulties, multi-sensory impairment, visual and hearing impairment, physical development and Autistic Spectrum Disorders.
+SEND can cover a broad range of needs which include speech, language and communication needs, behavioural, emotional and social difficulties, specific learning difficulties, moderate learning difficulties, profound and multiple learning difficulties, multi-sensory impairment, visual and hearing impairment, physical development and Autistic Spectrum Disorders.

 A child with SEND may experience difficulties with: